munvoseli/miami-course-lua/README.md

+NOTICE:
+There is no reason to use this project yet, since it is very bad, and the data for Fall 2023 is not yet available.

+---

 This project is not user-friendly yet, and at this time requires editing the source.

 This project depends on Love2D and lunajson.  lunajson can be installed with the luarocks package manager.